Chris1320/SetupGuides/Operating Systems/Fedora Workstation/Fedora Workstation.md

 ### 1. Text Editing

-I use [[Neovim]] as my IDE and text editor.
+I use [[Text Editors/Neovim/Neovim|Neovim]] as my IDE and text editor.
 I recommend only customizing it thoroughly if you are going to use [Neovim](https://neovim.io/) as your main text editor.

 ### 2. Audio & Video Setup